Outlaws (1997 video game): Plot

 James Anderson, a retired U.S. Marshal, comes home after a trip to the general store to find his wife Anna dying and that his daughter Sarah has been kidnapped by two outlaws known as Matt "Dr. Death" Jackson and "Slim" Sam Fulton, under the employ of the railroad baron Bob Graham.
 Graham has hired several wanted outlaws to "enlighten" the people of the county to sell their land to him, so that he can make a profit off of a huge railroad.
 However, the psychotic Dr. Death misinterprets Graham's meaning of enlightenment, attacks Anna and leaves her for dead, kidnaps Anderson's daughter, and burns his home to the ground.
 After burying his wife, the retired Marshal picks up his gun once again and rides off to find his daughter.
 He travels around the old West, shooting his way through each member of Graham's hired outlaws.

 On his journey Anderson is haunted by dreams of his father's murder as a child.
-He recalls that while the two were camping out in the wild, an unknown assailant shot his father in his sleep for no specific reason, but left young James alive, telling him "to keep that fear [of death], kid".
+He recalls that while the two were camping out in the wild, an unknown assailant shot his father in his sleep for no specific reason, but left young James alive, telling him to "keep that fear [of death], kid".
 After questioning more and more outlaws, Anderson is confronted by Dr. Death in an old mine.
 Anderson eventually gets the drop on him; he gets tangled up in a rope above a deep mine shaft.
 Dr. Death tells him that his daughter is hidden in an old Indian cliff village.
 After finding out that Anderson is not going to let him out of the pit, he teases Anderson about the murder of his wife.
 Anderson is enraged and puts his cigar in the pulley from which the rope is hanging, eventually burning up the rope and sending Dr. Death plummeting to his demise at the bottom of the shaft.

 At the Indian village, Anderson is ambushed by renegade Indian Two Feathers.
-After defeating him, Two Feathers praises Anderson's strength in battle, and out of sympathy because he once had a child he had lost, tells him the real location of Sarah: Bob Graham's estate, Big Rock ranch.
+After defeating him, Two Feathers praises Anderson's strength in battle, and out of sympathy because he once had a child he had lost, tells Sarah's real location: Bob Graham's estate, Big Rock ranch.
 Anderson blasts his way into Graham's villa, and finally confronts him.
 After a fierce gunfight, Graham is believed dead and falls to the ground, and Anderson reunites with his daughter.
-Graham, clinging to life and gun trained on Anderson, reveals that he was the one who murdered Anderson's father.
-Just as Graham is about to finish off Anderson, Sarah manages to shoot Graham with Anderson's gun avenging her grandfather's death.
+Graham gets up and trains his gun on Anderson, causing him to recognize Graham as the man who killed his father.
+Just as Graham is about to finish off Anderson, Sarah manages to shoot Graham with Anderson's gun, avenging her grandfather's death.
 After a tearful reunion, father and daughter ride into the sunset.